OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Test the generated add-in

-Before you start adding functionality to the add-in, let's test the basic add-in that the generator created to confirm that the project is setup correctly.
+Before going any further, test the basic add-in that the generator created to confirm that the project is setup correctly.

 1. In your command prompt/shell, make sure you are in the root directory of your project, and enter `npm start`.
 This will start a web server at `https://localhost:3000`.